 Now proceed down the main staircase to the Lower Level.

 Stop Two: The Lower Level

 On this floor you will find our collection of bound periodicals, current periodicals, and microfilm.
 In addition to the titles in print, most journal titles are made available in the electronic format.
-Students and faculty can verify which titles are available in this manner by checking the holdings statements on the online catalog.
+Students and faculty can verify which titles are available in this manner by checking the holdings statements in QuickSearch.
 The Electronic Classroom, used for information literacy instruction, as well as a second instruction room in the southeast corner, are both located on this floor.
 There is an office for Copy Services that is staffed by student employees during many of the library's open hours.
 The student staff are glad to answer any questions concerning the two photocopiers and the microfilm reader/printer which are available.

 Now take the public elevator near the casual sitting at the foot of the steps up to the fourth floor.

 Stop Three: The Fourth Floor

 The fourth floor was completed in 1994.
 As you turn left out of the elevator, you will pass the Institute of Jazz Studies.
 The Institute houses one of the largest jazz collections in the world.
 The staff collect books and periodicals about jazz, historic and contemporary jazz recordings, and the papers and realia of musicians and jazz composers.
 At present, you can see a display of notable musical instruments including a trumpet belonging to Dizzy Gillespie.
 The Institute's collections are available to users by appointment only.

 Continuing to walk straight ahead after going by the Institute will bring you to the Media Services Department.
 The Department provides access to a collection of videotapes, audio recordings, CDs and other forms of media.
 A state of the art multimedia system can broadcast audio and/or video into the viewing rooms you can see on either side as you approach the Media Services Desk.
 The Dana Room, a multimedia viewing facility/conference room with a capacity of 70 people, is also located on this floor.